nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - SHALL return a `200` **OK** HTTP status code on successful registration of the patient into the provider system.
 - SHALL include the URI of the relevant GP Connect `StructureDefinition` profile in the `Patient.meta.profile` element of the returned resources.
-- SHALL return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) with a `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1):
+- SHALL return a searchset `Bundle` profiled to [GPConnect-Searchset-Bundle-1](https://fhir.nhs.uk/STU3/StructureDefinition/GPConnect-Searchset-Bundle-1) with a `Patient` profiled to [CareConnect-GPC-Patient-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Patient-1)

-  The patient SHALL contain details of the newly registered or re-activated patient, AND:
+- SHALL populate the `Patient` resource with details of the newly registered or re-activated patient

+- SHALL populate the following fields:
+  - `meta.profile` with the profile URI
-  - SHALL populate the sub-elements of the `registrationDetails` extension:
+  - `versionId` with the current version of the `Patient` resource.
+  - `identifier` with relevent business identifiers, including a minimum of the patient's NHS number
+  - `name`
+    - The patient resource SHALL contain a single instance of the name element with the `use` of `official` and SHALL contain the name synchronised with PDS.
+  - `birthDate`
+  - `gender`
+  - `address` where available
+  - `telecom` where available
+  - `registrationDetails.preferredBranchSurgery` with a reference to a `Location` resource representing the patient's preferred branch surgery (see [Branch surgeries](development_branch_surgeries.html) for more details), for a re-activated patient where available
-    - `registrationType` with the registration type used within the provider system.
+  - `registrationDetails.registrationType` with the registration type used within the provider system.
 If an appropriate registration type is not available within the valueset then the `Other` type SHALL be use and the name of the registration type SHOULD be added using the `text` element of the CodeableConcept
+  - `nhsCommunication` with the patient's language information, where available

 - SHALL meet [General FHIR resource population requirements](development_fhir_resource_guidance.html#general-fhir-resource-population-requirements) populating all  fields where data is available, excluding those listed below

 - SHALL NOT populate the following fields:
   - `ethnicCategory`
   - `religiousAffiliation`
   - `patient-cadavericDonor`
   - `residentialStatus`
   - `treatmentCategory`
   - `birthPlace`
   - `maritalStatus`
   - `multipleBirthBoolean`

 ```json
 {